Accessibility Design Guidelines

 Many popular browsers and operating systems contain built-in accessibility tools beyond what is offered on this website.

-If you are using a Apple operating system (OS X, iOS), both have built-in text-to-speech and screen reading features.
+If you are using a Apple operating system (macOS, iOS), both have built-in text-to-speech and screen reading features.
 If you are using Microsoft Windows 10, it has similar built-in features.